-What is the inner ear?
-The inner ear is the innermost part of the ear, which consist of the cochlea, the balance mechanism, the vestibular and the auditory nerve.
+The inner ear is the innermost part of the ear.
+The parts of the inner ear are the cochlea, the balance mechanism, the vestibular and the auditory nerve.

 When the fluid moves inside the cochlea, thousands of microscopic hair fibres inside the partition wall are put into motion.
 There are approximately 24,000 of these hair fibres, arranged in four long rows.

 What is the auditory nerve?
 The auditory nerve is a bundle of nerve fibres that carry information between the cochlea in the inner ear and the brain.
-The function of the auditory nerve is to transmit signals from the inner ear to the brain.
+The function of the auditory nerve is to transmit signals from the internal ear to the brain.

 The hair fibres in the cochlea are all connected to the auditory nerve and, depending on the nature of the movements in the cochlear fluid, different hair fibres are put into motion.

-When the hair fibres move they send electrical signals to the auditory nerve which is connected to the auditory centre of the brain.
+When the hair fibres move, they send electrical signals to the auditory nerve which is connected to the auditory centre of the brain.
 In the brain the electrical impulses are translated into sounds which we recognise and understand.
 As a consequence, these hair fibres are essential to our hearing ability.
 Should these hair fibres become damaged, then our hearing ability will deteriorate.

-The vestibular – the balance mechanism
+The vestibular system – the balance mechanism

-The vestibular consists of three ring-shaped passages, oriented in three different planes.
+The vestibular system consists of three ring-shaped passages, oriented in three different planes.
 All three passages are filled with fluid that moves in accordance with the body's movements.
 In addition to the fluid, these passages also contain thousands of hair fibres which react to the movement of the fluid sending little impulses to the brain.
 The brain then decodes these impulses which are used to help the body keep its balance.

 Disorders of the vestibular or infections in the inner ear can cause vertigo, the spinning sensation of dizziness.